How to Win a Financial Crimes Case

 Many theft crimes are financially motivated as well.
 A defendant may be accused of stealing money, stealing property to sell it for money, or simply stealing high-value items.

-Common theft crimes that Spolin Law P.C. handles include:
+Common theft crimes that a qualified criminal defense firm handles include:

 Identity Theft — Penal Code 530.5 PC